Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Clears the workspace and loads turtle data from `turtles.mat`.
 - Prepares x-axis series for age and concatenates them with survival probabilities for worst, average, and best cases.
-- Computes death rates, average death rates, and standard deviations using `ex7_4rate` for each scenario.
+- Computes death rates, average death rates, and standard deviations using `TurtleDeathRateAnalysis` for each scenario.
 - Prepares corresponding x-axis arrays for death rate data.
-- Uses `ex7_4plot` to create two vertically stacked subplots for each scenario:
+- Uses `TurtleSurvivalPlotFunction` to create two vertically stacked subplots for each scenario:
   - **Top subplot:** survival probability versus age.
   - **Bottom subplot:** death rate versus age.
 - Adds legends, axis labels, and line styles to distinguish between worst (`'--b'`), average (`'-r'`), and best (`':k'`) scenarios.
-- Uses `ex7_2num` to format average death rate and standard deviation for the legend.
+- Uses `ConcatenateWithError` to format average death rate and standard deviation for the legend.

 **Purpose:**
 - Provides a comprehensive visualization of survival and mortality trends in turtle populations.